wendyverdonk93/docs/content/payments/checkout/payment-components/integrating-multiple-payment-methods.md

 ## Step 2: Initialize

 ### Generate an API token
-Payment components require a MultiSafepay API token.
+Payment Components require a MultiSafepay API token.
 See API Reference&nbsp;-&nbsp;[Generate an API token](/api/#generate-an-api-token).

 **Note:** To keep your API key private, request the token from your own server.